Curbside Pickup is available

 - See instructions on How to place holds on Koha

 Not sure what to request?
 Ask us for a GRAB BAG.
-Let us know by phone or email what you want, for example 3 Western novels, books on Lawn Care and Growing Annuals, or 5 Picture Books and we’ll pick a selection for you.
+Let us know by phone or email what you want, for example 3 Western novels, books on Lawn Care and Growing Annuals, 7 movies on DVD, or 5 Picture Books and we’ll pick a selection for you.

 Pickup is by appointment only.

-Pickup times will be arranged in advance by library staff or through the online booking system Appointlet.
+Pickup times will be arranged in advance by library staff (call us) or through the online booking system Appointlet.